hrsf131-group3/neighborhood-reviews/README.md

 # Neighborhood Reviews

-> This projects features a mock version of Turila's neighborhood reviews.
+> This projects features a mock version of Truila's neighborhood reviews.
 Users can see neighborhood stats and filter reviews based on a variety of categories.

 ## Set-up